Daniel-KM/Omeka-S-module-Guest/README.md

 The module [Common] must be installed first.

-The module uses external libraries, so use the release zip to install it, or use and init the source.

 * From the zip

-Download the last release [Guest.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [Guest.zip] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development

 If the module was installed from the source, rename the name of the folder of the module to `Guest`.

+Then install it like any other Omeka module and follow the config instructions.

 ### Upgrade from module Guest User